msalsbery/OpenSeadragonImagingHelper/README.md

 ###Demo/Test Site

-index.html and the folders 'data', 'images', and 'scripts' provide a demo/test site.
+The 'demo' folder provides a demo/test site.
-The page displays many OpenSeadragon and OpenSeadragonImagingHelper metrics, as well as the output of many OpenSeadragonImagingHelper methods, all in real-time as the cursor moves and/or the image is zoomed/panned..
+The page displays many OpenSeadragon and OpenSeadragonImagingHelper metrics, as well as the output of many OpenSeadragonImagingHelper methods, all in real-time as the cursor moves and/or the image is zoomed/panned.
+Four sample images are provided.

 Additionally, there's an example of syncing an SVG overlay for annotation support.

-All the sample code is in [scripts/viewmodel.js](http://msalsbery.github.io/openseadragonimaginghelper/scripts/viewmodel.js).
+All the sample code is in [demo/scripts/viewmodel.js](http://msalsbery.github.io/openseadragonimaginghelper/scripts/viewmodel.js).

 ###Notes